splunk/public-o11y-docs/logs/scp.rst

          :width: 100%
          :alt: This screenshot shows recommended configuration for role search time window limit and disk space limit.

    b.
-In the Splunk Cloud Platform, go to :guilabel:`Settings > Users` and create the user you want to use for the Log Observer Connect service account.
+Next, in Splunk Cloud Platform, go to :guilabel:`Settings > Users` and create the user you want to use for the Log Observer Connect service account.
 In the :guilabel:`Assign roles` section, attach the role you created for the service account to the user you are creating.

       .. image:: /_images/logs/CreateUser.png
          :width: 100%